Khiva is a walker's town, with most of the monuments within a short distance of each other.

 A look inside the Juma mosque is worthwhile — the pillars here support the huge ceiling without artificial assistance.

-The highlights to either side of the central street include the Pahlavon Mohammed Mausoleum and the Islom-Huja mosque and minaret.
+The highlights to either side of the central street include the Pahlavon Mahmud Mausoleum and the Islom-Huja mosque and minaret.
 The latter is Khiva's highest point and, if you can climb all 118 steps, you will be rewarded with a panoramic view of the town and the desert beyond.